KajalKadole/TeamCal/replit.md

 # Overview

-Team Master Calendar is a Flask-based web application designed to streamline team scheduling and availability management.
+Ziqsy Team Calendar is a Flask-based web application designed to streamline team scheduling and availability management.
 The system allows employees to set their availability, mark busy periods, request leave days, and enables administrators to view a consolidated master calendar of all team members.
 Built with a focus on simplicity and efficiency, it provides an intuitive interface for managing team schedules and coordinating work assignments.

 # Recent Changes